slotThe/hmenu/README.md

 # hmenu

 hmenu is a small wrapper for dmenu to make certain things easier.
-It can't do very much right now, though I guess that's the point of it.
+It can't do very much, though I guess that's the point of it.
+It might be most notable for being a discount `yeganesh`.

 # Features